-The three areas Libby has surveyed so far - the original Monjebup Reserve and southern sections of our partners Bill and Jane Thompson's adjoining Yarraweyah Falls property, Red Moort Reserve, and Monjebup North, lie across just 13km of country between their furthest extremities, and together total just over 3,000 hectares in area - less in terms of remnant bushland.
+The three areas Libby has surveyed so far – the Monjebup (including Monjebup North) Reserve, southern sections of our partners' (Bill and Jane Thompson) adjoining Yarraweyah Falls property and Red Moort Reserve – lie across just 13km of country between their furthest extremities, and together total just over 3,000 hectares in area - less in terms of remnant bushland.

 As she says, after walking through some of these vegetation systems your head begins to spin.
 "It's a bit like walking through a dotted perspective picture and difficult to focus," she has said.
 So her ordering of complex information to generate the vegetation maps of the reserves, like the one for Red Moort shown here, is a small miracle.

 Beyond the broad vegetation patterns, there's high conservation significance in lots of the detail too.
 The Monjebup/Yarraweyah landscape contains the largest known population of the threatened Gastrolobium humile.
 (Gastrolobium is the genus collectively known in SW Australia as 'poison', containing natural 1080 poison to which most of the native fauna of the region is immune).

 Monjebup North likewise turns out to support the largest known population of the Priority 1 species Kunzea newbeyi.

 Perhaps most remarkable of all is the sheer number of species recorded.
 Just under 330,000 hectares in area, the Fitzgerald River National Park that forms the eastern anchor to the Fitz-Stirling region in which we work, is an internationally recognised Biosphere Reserve, primarily on account of the diversity of the more than 1800 species of flora recorded there.

 At latest count, Libby's species list for just 3,000 hectares of Bush Heritage reserves is 47% of that number – in less than 1% of the area!